neuralsorcerer/8ballpool/README.md

 - Realistic ball and cue stick physics
 - Multiplayer support on the same machine
 - Real-time updates using WebSocket
-- Responsive design using Tailwind CSS
+- Visual power meter and highlighted scoreboard

 ## Prerequisites